 Activity is accounted for in the year that it takes place, regardless of when cash payments are made.
+In particular:

-Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument.

-Where the Authority is acting as an agent for another party (e.g. in the collection of NNDR and council tax), income and expenditure are recognised only to the extent that commission is receivable by the Authority for the agency services rendered or the Authority incurs expenses directly on its own behalf in rendering the services.

-3. Charges to Revenue for Non-Current Assets
+- J Revenue from the sale of goods and services is recognised in accordance with the terms and conditions of the contract. - Revenue from contracts with service recepients is recognised when the Council has satisfied a performance obligation by transferring promised goods or services to a receipient; - J Expenses in relation to services received are recorded as expenditure when the services are received rather than when payments are made. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument. - Where the Authority is acting as an agent for another party (e.g. in the collection of NNDR and council tax), income and expenditure are recognised only to the extent that commission is receivable by the Authority for the agency services rendered or the Authority incurs expenses directly on its own behalf in rendering the services. - 3.
+Charges to Revenue for Non-Current Assets